onflow/flow/flips/20220203-capability-controllers.md

 ### Public Capabilities

-To allow anyone (read) access to the `count` field on the counter, the _issuer_ needs to create a public typed link at a chosen path that points to their stored counter resource.
+To allow anyone (read) access to the `count` field on the counter (during a transaction), the _issuer_ needs to create a public typed link at a chosen path that points to their stored counter resource.

 ```cadence
 issuer.link<&{HasCount}>(/public/hasCount, target: /storage/counter)